slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to judge a man?

 <!--
-> *"We don't judge people when we feel good about ourselves."
+> *"We don’t judge people when we feel good about ourselves."
 -- Brené Brown*
 > *"A man is as big as the things that make him angry."
 -- Winston Churchill*
 > *"You can easily judge the character of a man by how he treats those who can do nothing for him."
 -- Goethe*
-> *"Nearly all men can stand adversity, but if you want to test a man's character, give him power."
+> *"Nearly all men can stand adversity, but if you want to test a man’s character, give him power."
 -- Abraham Lincoln*
-> *"I'm suspicious of people who don't like dogs, but I trust a dog when it doesn't like a person."
+> *"I’m suspicious of people who don’t like dogs, but I trust a dog when it doesn’t like a person."
 -- Bill Murray*
-> *"A drunk man's words, are a sober man's thoughts."
+> *"A drunk man’s words, are a sober man’s thoughts."
 -- Italian proverb*
 > *"A great man is hard on himself; a small man is hard on others."
 -- Confucius*